frconor-ebook/meditations/_posts/2025-05-26-the-ascension.md

 One of the key words of the whole of the social teaching of the Church is the dignity of every human person.
 No animal will be lifted up into heaven, no matter how great that animal may be.
 We are on a completely different plane.

-"Every time we pray, the earth somehow joins heaven," Pope Benedict says, "and, like the smoke of burning incense, lifts high its sweet odor, so that when we raise up to the Lord our fervent and confident prayer in Christ, it passes through the heavens and reaches the throne of God, and it is heard and answered by God" (*Ibid*.).
+"Every time we pray, the earth somehow joins heaven," Pope Benedict says, "and, like the smoke of burning incense, lifts high its sweet odor, so that when we raise up to the Lord our fervent and confident prayer in Christ, it passes through the heavens and reaches the throne of God, and it is heard and answered by God" (*ibid*.).

 St. John of the Cross in the *Ascent of Mount Carmel* says that "to see the desires of our heart realized, there is no better way than to direct the energy of our prayer to the thing that most pleases God.
-For then, not only will He give us that which we ask of Him, which is salvation, but also that which He sees to be fitting and good for us, although we pray not for it."
+For then, not only will he give us that which we ask of him, which is salvation, but also that which he sees to be fitting and good for us, although we pray not for it."

 Today is a special day, which signifies many things.
 Christ ascended, not only as God but as man.
 The whole person ascended.
 The head of the Mystical Body has gone before us into glory, and someday we can go there too.
 That makes today a day of hope.